-If reports are to be believed, the next-generation City sedan will be rolled out from Honda’s Greater Noida plant.
+Media reports claim that the next-generation City sedan will be rolled out from Honda’s Greater Noida plant.
 The current model is manufactured in India at the company’s Tapukara plant in Rajasthan.
-Adding to it, the Honda City 2020 could have a sleeker and more premium design with inputs from Honda’s global models like new Accord and Insight.
+The upcoming Honda City 2020 will have a sleeker and more premium design with inputs from Honda’s global models like new Accord and Insight.
 The spy images also confirm that the new City gets stylish design heavily inspired from new-gen Honda sedans.
 Moreover, the cabin will receive majority of the changes in the form of advanced touchscreen infotainment system and upmarket quality materials.
 It is expected to be based on the thoroughly upgraded version of the existing plant.
 What’s interesting is that Honda is also readying a petrol-hybrid version of the City.
 The diesel version will be powered by the BSVI compliant 1.5-litre i-DTEC engine.
 Both models will be offered with automatic transmission options.
 Also See – Upcoming Honda Cars In India